2akura/cml-generator/README.md

 ```
 WHY IS THIS PROJECT UNIQUE ? :

-the gimmick of this project is that it's unlike any site's system, its utilizing jump table function for the lookup process -mapping command templates directly to tokenized instructions- this further enhance the speed of lookup process for faster output
+the gimmick of this project is that it's unlike any site's that uses traditional implementations for lookup process, this site utilizing jump table function for the lookup process -mapping command templates directly to tokenized instructions- this further enhance the speed of the lookup process for faster output

 MORE ABOUT THIS PROJECT:
 it's pure frontend, w/o any backend server, regardless of how it may seem